bolt/bolt/contributing.md

 the result of something else going wrong.
 For example, make sure your webserver is functioning correctly, and try the issue in another browser, if possible.
 Be sure to **search for similar bugs**.
 Perhaps somebody has already reported the issue.
-If so, you should add any additional informtion to the existing bug.
+If so, you should add any additional information to the existing bug.
 It might make it easier for us to fix, and at the very least it'll get bumped higher onto the list.

-After you've done these things, and you are fairly certain you've found a news bug, please open an issue to report it.
+After you've done these things, and you are fairly certain you've found a new bug, please open an issue to report it.
 Create a [GitHub account](https://github.com), if you don't have one yet.